arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ### Compatible USB Memory Sticks

 Any USB-C® memory stick should work with Opta® devices and the `Arduino_UnifiedStorage` library.
-However, the following USB-C® memory sticks have been officially tested by the Arduino Team and are known to be fully compatible with Opta® devices and the `Arduino_UnifiedStorage` library:
+Additionally, the following USB-C® memory sticks have been officially tested by the Arduino Team and are known to be fully compatible with Opta® devices and the `Arduino_UnifiedStorage` library:

 - Kingston® DataTraveler® 80 M USB-C 256 GB Flash Drive
 - SanDisk® Ultra® Dual Drive USB Type-C 64 GB Flash Drive
 - SanDisk® Ultra® Dual Drive Go USB Type-C 64 GB Flash Drive

-**Note:** All USB memory sticks were formatted with the `FAT32` file system before they were used with an Opta® device and the `Arduino_UnifiedStorage` library.

-***It is recommended to use USB memory sticks with a storage capacity of 256 GB or less.
+***All USB memory sticks were formatted with the `FAT32` file system before they were used with an Opta® device and the `Arduino_UnifiedStorage` library.
+It is recommended to use USB memory sticks with a storage capacity of 256 GB or less.
 If a memory stick has a storage capacity greater than 256 GB, it is advised to partition it, limiting the accessible storage to 256 GB or less.***

 ## USB Memory Sticks and Data Logging

-USB memory sticks, or Flash drives, are essential for data logging purposes in industrial environments.
+USB memory sticks and Flash drives are essential for data logging purposes in industrial environments.
 These small, rewritable storage devices equipped with integrated Flash memory and a USB interface are ideal for storing data such as temperature, pressure, and machine performance over time.

 Data logging, particularly in industrial environments, is essential for predictive maintenance, process optimization, and quality control.
 It involves collecting large amounts of data over time, which can be analyzed to identify trends, predict equipment failures and improve operational efficiency.

 ![USB memory sticks and data logging with Opta™ devices](assets/illustration-1.png)

-To manage the communication between a USB memory stick and an Opta™ device, you will use the [`Arduino_UnifiedStorage` library](https://github.com/arduino-libraries/Arduino_UnifiedStorage/tree/main).
+To manage the communication between a USB memory stick and Opta™, you will use the [`Arduino_UnifiedStorage` library](https://github.com/arduino-libraries/Arduino_UnifiedStorage/tree/main).
 This library is excellent for working with different types of storage, including the FAT file systems that USB memory sticks often use.
 The main benefit of this library is that it makes dealing with various storage devices and file systems more straightforward.
 This is especially important in industrial data logging, where you need reliable and accurate data recording.

 ***The `Arduino_UnifiedStorage` library simplifies how to read and write data to external storage devices, ensuring precise and consistent data logging.
 You can learn more about this library in the [following blog post](https://blog.arduino.cc/2023/11/10/introducing-arduinos-new-storage-libraries-streamline-data-management-for-your-projects/).***

 ## Instructions

 ### Setting Up the Arduino IDE

-This tutorial requires the latest version of the Arduino IDE; you can download it [here](https://www.arduino.cc/en/software).
-In the Arduino IDE, you need to install the core for Opta™ devices; this can be done by navigating to **Tools > Board > Boards Manager** or clicking the Boards Manager icon in the left tab of the IDE.
+This tutorial requires the latest version of the Arduino IDE that you can download [here](https://www.arduino.cc/en/software).
+In the Arduino IDE, you need to install the core for Opta™ devices, which can be done by navigating to **Tools > Board > Boards Manager** or clicking the Boards Manager icon in the left tab of the IDE.

 In the Boards Manager tab, search for `opta` and install the latest `Arduino Mbed OS Opta Boards` release.